GASP is an irresistible place where art meets park meets people.

 After undertaking an exploratory visit to GASP in August 2015, celebrated Slovenian artist Vogrinčič will return in 2016 to undertake a residency and create a major artwork. – more

-GASP! and Dark Mofo presented an all night performance by one of Australia’s most esteemed and enduring artists for the winter solstice. – more
+An all night winter solstice performance by one of Australia’s most esteemed artists for Dark Mofo. – more

 Perfect for uninterrupted walking and running the paths lead from Mona through Montrose Bay and right around to Wilkinson’s Point, in total approximately 4km.
 The Pavilions offer an opportunity to sit, relax and contemplate or get together with small groups – more